Beakerboy/grammars-v4/vba/vba7_1/README.md

 * class file header definition
 * reserved-name keywords should be able to be used within expressions
 * The use of attributes within the code body is not addressed.
-* marked-file-numbers cannot be used as an input to a function.
+* public types in class modules

 ### Closed-Fixed here and planned for inclusion in next release of MS-VBAL
 * private and public enums missing from a parent
 * Allow multiple case-range statements in select case.
 * missing end statement
 * Redim of member access expressions
+* marked-file-numbers cannot be used as an input to a function.